Henri Ottmann: Biography

 Henry Ottmann was born on 10 April 1877 in Ancenis (Loire-Atlantique).
 He made his debut at the Salon La Libre Esthétique in Brussels in 1904 and took part in the Salon des Indépendants in Paris from 1905, the Salon d'Automne, the Salon Société Nationale des Beaux-Arts and the Salon des Tuileries.

 In 1911 and 1912, Ottmann exhibited at the Artistes de la Société Moderne at the Gallery Paul Durand-Ruel together with Armand Guillaumin, Henri Lebasque and others.

-In 1912, Henry Ottmann exhibited at the gallery Eugène Druet.

-In 1919 he was working on illustrations of La Gebre periodical in Woodcut technique together with Paul Signac, Henriette Tirman and other painters.
+In 1912, he exhibited at the Galerie Eugène Druet.
+In 1919 he was working on illustrations of La Gebre periodical in woodcut technique together with Paul Signac, Henriette Tirman and other painters.

 In 1920, Ottmann exhibited at the gallery Marcel Bernheim together with Manguin, Tirman, Alexandre-Paul Canu and others.
 In 1922, he exhibited at the Exposition du Cercle Artistique de Bruxelles together with those of Paul-Albert Besnard, Pierre Bonnard, Raoul Dufy, Othon Friesz, Charles Guérin, André Lhote, Henri Matisse, Paul Signac, Maurice de Vlaminck and others.

 In 1926, Ottmann exhibited at the gallery L.Dru (Paris) and at the Parisian gallery La Palette Française, and in March 1927 in the gallery Armand Drouand.

 He died in Vernon on 1 June 1927 after a car accident.